 Our graduates have the skills and knowhow to work in with refugees at the UNHCR or become diplomats, provide area-specific expertise to new businesses or create their own NGO for sustainable development.
 You can engage with a vast range of topics from international relations and business to demographic trends and human rights management.

 Whatever you choose, you can be sure that the need for experts in Asian and Middle Eastern studies is increasing both in public and private sector.
 We will do our very best to support your progress and future employment.

 Middle-East, politics and nations between them is something you can focus on during the studies.
-Here is an overview writteb by Heidi Maiberg with freelance journalist and researcher Hille Hanso about Kurds, Syrian conflict and Turkey.
+Here is an overview written by Heidi Maiberg with freelance journalist and researcher Hille Hanso about Kurds, Syrian conflict and Turkey

-Programme manager Urmas Hõbepappel wrote in Estonian biggest newspaper about Chinese growing economical and political influence and analyzed frequently misunderstood narratives about China.
+Programme director Urmas Hõbepappel writes in Estonian biggest newspaper about Chinese growing economical and political influence and analyses frequently misunderstood narratives about China.

 See another article by the programme director about China and orientalism in Estonian media.

 "When I did my research, I looked into all the programmes I might be interested in, this programme caught my eyes.
 The structure of the programme is really interesting.
 It covers globalization, Asia and Middle Eastern civilization, mindset, business and politics.
 I would like to learn more about business related topics in this programme.
 Business is not an individual topic, it’s related with culture and politcs.
 So I think this programme helps me to learn more about how to make business with Asia and Middle East region from western perspective.

 I wanted to study in Europe, but Estonia was new to me.
 I didn’t really know about Estonia’s history before.
 I looked it up, and I could feel the opportunities in this beautiful small country.
 There is a lot of forest here, lovely nature life.
 Maybe it’s a new independent country, so people here are more open to new ideas, technologies and a new start."